SSoelvsten/adiar/FUTURE_WORK.md

 _Constrain_ and _Expand_.

 ### Variable reordering
-Currently, _COOM_ only uses a static ordering of the variables, but since the size of the BDD is heavily influenced by the order chosen then many BDD libraries provide variable reordering algorithms, or do these themselves behdind the scenes.
+Currently, _Adiar_ only uses a static ordering of the variables, but since the size of the BDD is heavily influenced by the order chosen then many BDD libraries provide variable reordering algorithms, or do these themselves behdind the scenes.

-How one can rephrase these algorithms within the design of _COOM_ will probably require quite a bit of creativity, understanding of the I/O model and also of the original variable reordering algorithms.
+How one can rephrase these algorithms within the design of _Adiar_ will probably require quite a bit of creativity, understanding of the I/O model and also of the original variable reordering algorithms.